 How other hosts can increase their bookings

-Reflecting on his journey, Robert advises other investors to renovate homes thoughtfully.
+If Robert could leave other investors with one thought, it’s this: don’t just renovate, renovate with intention.
 “If you want to cast your net out there and get the best diversity for your house, have smaller rooms for those with lower incomes, have larger rooms or suites for those who can afford $300/week.
 Some members want larger rooms, a TV, or their own bathroom, and they’re willing to pay for it.”

 Leaving behind house flipping for PadSplit